-When I’m helping a client choose finishes for their house, I look at every tile or countertop that isn’t just plain white and make sure that the potential wall colour that relates to it actually works with the scheme of the entire house.
+When I’m helping a client choose finishes for their house, I look at every hard finish that isn’t just plain white like tile or countertops and make sure that the potential wall colour that relates to the hard finishes actually works with the scheme of the entire house.

-I wrote a post ages ago talking about wood flooring and how it’s pretty much like jeans when it comes to wall colours.
-Not so when it goes vertical like on wood cabinets and wood trim and doors.
+I wrote a post ages ago talking about wood flooring and how it’s pretty much like a pair of jeans when it comes to wall colours.
+But, this is not true when it goes vertical like on wood cabinets and wood trim and doors.

 2. If you have granite countertops pick a backsplash colour from the granite.

-Here the carrara has been continued onto the backsplash so the butterscotch colour on the walls works.
+Here the carrara has been continued onto the backsplash, so this butterscotch or orange beige colour on the walls works.

-If you have a very busy granite countertop, I would not install it on the backsplash as well, it’s just too much pattern that you will tire of quickly.
+If you have a really busy granite countertop, I would not install it on the backsplash as well.
+It’s just too much pattern and a busy look that you will tire of quickly.

-Technically the creamy cabinets are too creamy to relate to the countertops in the above kitchen but they are so far away from them here, it’s fine.
-One of my clients told me that many readers on the garden forums are posting that carrara is so blue/white it glows and that will happen if you don’t chose the correct shade of white to go with it.
+Technically the creamy cabinets in the kitchen above are a bit too creamy to relate to the countertops but they are far enough away from the stone, that it’s fine.
+One of my clients told me that many readers on the garden forums are posting that carrara is so blue/white it glows and that will happen if you don’t choose the correct shade of white to go with it.

 Bottom line, if you have not already:

-1. Chosen a white or cream countertop for your wood stained kitchen,
+- Chosen a white or cream countertop for your wood stained kitchen

-2. Chosen a granite with white or cream in it so you can choose the same colour for your backsplash,
+- Chosen a granite countertop with white or cream in it so you can choose the same colour for your backsplash

-Then white or cream is pretty much out as a backsplash tile.
+- Then white or cream is pretty much out as a backsplash tile colour choice

 For example, if your countertops are black, it will look odd to have a white backsplash unless your walls are also white.
-White walls in a kitchen with no white walls in any of the other rooms could look like you haven’t painted the kitchen yet.
+But beware, white walls in a kitchen with no white walls in any of the other rooms could look like you haven’t painted the kitchen yet.

-Which brings me back to where we started which is, choose your wall colour first, or if you already have a painted kitchen, find a backsplash that relates to your walls.
+Which brings me back to where we started… 1.
+Choose your wall colour first, or if you already have a painted kitchen, find a backsplash that relates to your walls.

 If you would like to learn to how choose the right colours for your home or for your clients, become a True Colour Expert.